kubernetes-sigs/cluster-api/docs/book/provider_implementations/overview.md

 In order to demonstrate how to develop a new Cluster API provider we will use `kubebuilder` to create an example provider.
 For more information on `kubebuilder` and CRDs in general we highly recommend reading the [Kubebuilder Book][kubebuilder-book].
 Much of the information here was adapted directly from it.
+The minimal version of `kubebuilder` required is [`v1.0.5`][kubebuilder-1.0.5].

 ## Prerequisites